-- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No clinician group (identified by Taxpayer Identification Number, or TIN) is attributed the episode. - The patient's date of birth is missing. - The patient's death date occurred before the episode ended. - The trigger IP stay has the same admission date as another IP stay. - The IP facility is not a short-term stay acute hospital as defined by subsection (d). - Measure-specific exclusions including neutropenic patients, patients requiring extracorporeal membrane oxygenation (ECMO) during the hospitalization, patients on a clinical trial, and transplant patients.
-For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions\Details" tabs of the Measure Codes List file.
+- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - o The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - o No clinician group (identified by Taxpayer Identification Number, or TIN) is attributed the episode. - The patient's date of birth is missing. - o The patient's death date occurred before the episode ended.

+- o The trigger IP stay has the same admission date as another IP stay. - The IP facility is not a short-term stay acute hospital as defined by subsection (d) or an IPF PPS hospital. - Measure-specific exclusions including major depressive disorder, unspecified mania or bipolar disorder, admissions unrelated to psychosis, admissions with involuntary commitment, and episodes with a transfer to a state psychiatric facility.
+For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions\ Details" tabs of the Measure Codes List file.

-&lt;sup>10 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section 4.4.
+&lt;sup>9 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section 4.4.